DESIGN GUIDE TO BASEMENT CONVERSIONS - 25 KEY STEPS

 11: PRE-APPLICATION PLANNING ADVICE

 Always a great idea for unusual projects or where certain matters are unclear.
 The process will take about 8 weeks and you will need the design plans to communicate the design.

 12: ARCHITECTURAL DRAWING FOR A PLANNING APPLICATION

-Have your architect or technician prepare a full package of finished plans and drawings for a planning application.
+Have your designer or technician prepare a full package of finished plans and drawings for a planning application.

 13: PLANNING APPLICATION